 Australia has up to 400,000 feral horses, the world’s largest wild population.
 As big, hard-hoofed animals, they cause immense ecological damage, particularly in the fragile high country of the Australian Alps.

-In the Australian Alps the NSW Governments has abandoned a science-based management plan developed following extensive consultation.
-Instead it wants to protect large numbers of horses and limit control options.
 The ACT Government has an effective policy to remove horses that come from NSW.
 In 2018, the Victorian government approved a science-based plan to reduce horse numbers.

 A legend past its time